Posted on May 24 2018

 In 2001 fashion brand Fossil bought the Zodiac name and once again began watch production.
 In 2015 the Sea Wolf returned.

 The new version is larger than the original, although the case is still only a modest 40mm.
 There’s a number of variants of the watch with each one taking inspiration from an older Sea Wolf model.
-There’s versions with ceramic bezels, engraved stainless steel bezels and with strap options that include canvas, leather, stainless steel and milanese.
+There are versions with ceramic bezels, engraved stainless steel bezels and with strap options that include canvas, leather, stainless steel and Milanese.